Follow The Safe Mac on Twitter to stay advised of the latest Mac security news!

 kextstat | grep -v com.apple

 After pasting that command, press return to execute it.
 This will list all third-party kernel extensions (kexts) that you have installed.
-Mine shows:
+Use the same technique to uninstall anything shown there.
+As an example, mine shows:

 Cleaning caches is not something I recommend doing lightly.
 This has become a rather popular, but completely unnecessary, task to perform as regular maintenance in Mac mythology.
 Clearing the caches actually can slow down your computer in the short term, as the purpose of caches is to keep things going fast.
 So you shouldn’t clear caches on a regular basis to keep your machine running fast.
 However, caches can become corrupt, so it may be appropriate when having problems to clear the caches.